-Creative Director and founder of AIAYU, Maria Heilmann, lives in her home outside of Copenhagen with her husband and children.
-Her style is minimalistic with a love for clean lines, light colours and natural materials, bringing a tactile and natural sense of peaceful atmosphere to her home.
+Creative Director and founder of AIAYU, Maria Heilmann, lives just outside of Copenhagen with her husband and three children.
+Her style is minimalistic with a love for clean lines, light colours and natural materials, bringing a tactile and natural atmosphere that is very peaceful to her home.

 Made to last

-To Maria it’s important to feel a connection to the things, she surrounds herself with.
-They need to be timeless both in terms of quality and design.
-But most importantly she likes to surround her with things that are made to last.
+To Maria, it’s important to feel a connection to the things, she surrounds herself with.
+They need to be timeless, both in terms of quality and design.
+But, most importantly, she likes to surround herself with things that are made to last.

-I just recently sold my couch, and because I haven’t yet to find a replacement, we currently use our 10-year-old day bed moved down from the office.
-I would love the new couch to have a removable cover – no one should be afraid to spill on it.
+I just recently sold my couch, and because I have yet to find a replacement, we are currently using our 10-year-old daybed that we moved down from the office.
+I would love the new couch to have a removable cover – no one should be afraid to spill on it.’

-Recently I was standing with some cotton bags used to store our bedlinen.
-I started to think of how we could reuse those.
-The idea of making a patchwork curtain out of cotton remains arose.
-The curtain is made of the biggest remains of our bed linen and pillows.
-In this way it’s the material itself that has created this new design.
+Recently, I was standing with some cotton bags used to store our bedlinen.
+I began to think how we could reuse those.
+The idea of making a patchwork curtain out of cotton remains came to me.
+The curtain is made from the largest remains of our bedlinen and pillows.
+In this way, the material itself helped create this new design.’